History Files

 The Gaulish and Germanic Batavian revolt of AD 69-70 was a major contributor to the instability experienced in the Roman empire during the 'Year of Four Emperors'

-Eventual Roman pressure, with aid from the Mediomatrici, Sequani, and Tungri, forces Civilis to retreat to the Batavian island where he agrees peace terms with General Quintus Petilius Cerialis.
-His subsequent fate is unknown, but the Batavi are treated with great consideration by Emperor Vespasian.
 During the revolt, the Roman fortress ceases to be used (for obvious reasons) and the Oppidum Batavorum is razed.
 Quintus Petilius Cerialis soon gains the post of Governor of Britain in reward for his triumph.

 The Cugerni are subsumed within the Roman empire.
-Their region is somewhat depopulated in later Roman times in the face of increasing raids by Germanic tribes that are pushing westwards.
+Their region is somewhat depopulated in later Roman times in the face of increasing raids by Germanic tribes which are pushing westwards.
 Eventually, any Cugerni who remain in their homeland are overwhelmed by the Frankish confederation.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.